Curse of 39: Reactions

 Afghan government officials and numerologists have tried to resolve the claims about 39, though with little success.
 General Assadullah, the head of the traffic department in Kabul, described the problem as "nonsense" as 39 is "just a number".
 He noted that there is no religious prohibition against the number and his department has sought to reassure the public by noting where Muslims can find the number 39 in the Quran and even publishing a formula by which the number can be derived from the name "Allah".

 Sediq Afghan, a famous numerologist, has likewise complained that people "only see the negative side" of the number and has called it "a sickness for Afghans".
 He told television viewers that associating the number with pimps "is a sin because 57 Suras from our Quran contain the number 39."
 The popular television satire show Danger Bell highlighted the issue but only succeeded in publicising it even further.

-Car dealers have been able to profit from it, as the problem exists mainly in Kabul; one dealer told The Wall Street Journal that he "could knock several thousand dollars off the purchase price of a car in Kabul with 39 on its plate and then turn around to sell it for a profit in the surrounding provinces."
+The superstition, which exists mainly in Kabul, has allowed some to profit.
+A car dealer told The Wall Street Journal that he "could knock several thousand dollars off the purchase price of a car in Kabul with 39 on its plate and then turn around to sell it for a profit in the surrounding provinces."

 Owners of vehicles with "39" on their registration plates have sought to fix the problem themselves.
 Many have "edited" their own plates by painting or taping over the offending digits or altering them to make the number 3 look like an 8, or even covering over the entire plate.
 One driver told NPR: "I have no choice but to drive this car since I earn my living working here.
 But I have to cover the 39 plates with a blue sheet.
 I do this to protect the dignity of this organization and also of myself."